Guide to Siargao

 • Drive around the island and visit the north

 Siargao is a seriously stunning and lush island.
-It’s green everywhere with so much untouched beauty, and one of the best things you can do is just drive around the island and take it all in.
-If you’re not planning to stay in the north (which you should), you should at least do a daytrip to see the landscapes along the way and to get a little bit of a vibe of the north.
-It’s worth a trip up to at least Pacifico to see the beach and experience the town.
+It’s green everywhere with so much untouched beauty, and one of the best things you can do is drive around the island and take it all in!
+If you’re not planning to stay in the north (which you should), you should at least do a day trip to see the landscapes and to get a little bit of a vibe of the north.

 • Secret Beach